jokilic/moderni_alias/README.md

     - [ ] Maybe move recording logic to `audio_waveforms`
     - [ ] In that case, remove `record` and `just_audio`
 - [ ] Add 'Speed game' / 'Time game'
-- [ ] Add a widget for custom input for Teams, NumberOfPoints and LengthOfRound